storj/docs/app/(docs)/dcs/third-party-tools/linstor/page.md

   description:
     Guide how to store your LINSTOR data on Storj to be able to recover
 ---
+LINSTOR® is an open source configuration management system, developed by LINBIT®, for storage on Linux systems.
+It manages LVM logical volumes, ZFS volumes, or both, on a cluster of nodes.
+It uses DRBD® (also open source software) for replication between different nodes and to provide block storage devices to users and applications, for high availability and disaster recovery use cases.

+Because DRBD is a live replication software and not a backup solution, you might want a complimentary solution to create immutable backups.
+LINSTOR allows you to make such backups and then store them, for example, in S3 compatible storage, such as a Storj bucket.
 Storj provides enterprise-grade, globally distributed cloud object storage and can be a drop-in replacement for any S3-compatible object storage.

+## Overview of integrating LINSTOR with Storj
 To integrate LINSTOR with Storj, for disaster recovery, you can configure a Storj storage bucket as an S3 remote in LINSTOR.
 An S3 remote in LINSTOR can be a destination for shipping storage volume snapshots.
 These snapshots are called backups on the remote S3 storage.
 You can create snapshots and [ship them to a LINSTOR S3 remote](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/#s-linstor-snapshots-shipping) either manually, or automatically on a schedule.

 When disaster strikes, you can restore data from a Storj backup into your existing LINSTOR cluster, or into another LINSTOR cluster at an off-site DR location.